 Our employees are predominantly from the local areas of operations for both Thailand and Philippines, as it is part of our social responsibility to support the local community, by providing employment.

 The company also provides the majority of employees with housing and utilities.
-The company ensures that wages are above the national minimum wage.
+In October 2022 the minimum wages were revised in Thailand and the company ensures that wages are paid above the national minimum wage.